webpack-contrib/webpack-serve/README.md

   $ webpack-serve
 ```

-And for the folks using webpack v4 or higher, you can instruct `webpack-serve` to
-kick off a webpack build without specifying a config.
-Keep in mind that this will
+You may also instruct `webpack-serve` to kick off a webpack build without
-apply the default config within webpack, and your project must conform to that
+specifying a config.
+This will apply the zero-config defaults within webpack,
-for a successful build to happen.
+and your project must conform to that for a successful build to happen.

-When running `$ webpack-serve` without arguments in webpack v3 and lower, the CLI
-will display help and usage information.
-In order to accommodate the zero-config
-changes in webpack v4, users of webpack v4 will need to use the `--help` flag to
-display the same information.

 ## `webpack-serve` Config

 You can store and define configuration / options for `webpack-serve` in a number
 of different ways.
-This module leverages [cosmiconfig](https://github.com/davidtheclark/cosmiconfig),
+This module leverages
-which allows you to define `webpack-serve` options in the following ways:
+[cosmiconfig](https://github.com/davidtheclark/cosmiconfig), which allows you to
+define `webpack-serve` options in the following ways:

 - in your package.json file in a `serve` property
 - in a `.serverc` or `.serverc.json` file, in either JSON or YML.